H.R. 5271: Pakistan Freedom and Accountability Act

 1

-Senior Pakistani officials must be named within 180 days
+Senior Pakistani officials get named within 180 days

-The President must send Congress a report within 180 days identifying senior or former senior Pakistani government, military, or security officials who the President determines are responsible for gross human rights violations or abuses tied to undermining democracy.
+The President has 180 days after enactment to send Congress a report identifying senior or former senior Pakistani government, military, or security officials the administration determines, based on credible evidence, were responsible for gross human rights violations or for abuses tied to undermining democracy.

 2

-Companies tied to those officials can be listed too
+Companies tied to those officials can land on the list too

-The report also covers entities owned or controlled by the officials who are identified, so the bill is not limited to individuals alone.
+The report also covers entities owned or controlled by officials who are identified, extending pressure beyond individual names to business holdings linked to them.

 3

-Once names are identified, the President may use sanctions already available under Global Magnitsky rather than waiting for Congress to create a new enforcement system.
+Once names are identified, the President may use sanctions already available under the Global Magnitsky Human Rights Accountability Act.
+The bill creates the list but does not require any sanction to follow.

 4

-The bill's findings cite the February 8, 2024 election, observer allegations of interference and restrictions, an October 2024 constitutional change affecting the judiciary, a November 2024 extension of military chiefs' terms by two years, and August 2025 detention expansion.
+The bill's findings cite the February 8, 2024 election and observer allegations of interference, an October 2024 constitutional change Congress says shifted political influence over judicial appointments, a November 2024 extension of military service chiefs' terms by two years, and August 2025 legislation expanding 'preventive' detention powers.

 5